shellgeo/ms2_furspot/README.md

 ### **Information Architecture**

-The site was planned so that users can
+The site was planned so that users can navigate to a page and always make their way back.
+I had implemented a NavBar that allows them to return to the Homepage or another page they wish to navigate to.

 ### **Design**

 #### **- Color Scheme**

+The color scheme was generated on the [Coolors](https://coolors.co/) website.
+!

 #### **- Typography**